ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 1. Iterate through all files in the temporary directory where the certificate and key files are uploaded and saved into
 2. If the filename ends with `.pem`, remove it

 #### Extending tasks to perform

 If you wish to include more cron tasks to perform, feel free to define more methods within this file, and add them into the scheduler within `start_scheduler()`, defining the interval in which to execute the task.

 ### CI/CD

+CI/CD represents Continuous Integration and Continuous Deployment.
+This is a process where code is automatically tested and deployed to a server when a new commit is pushed to the repository.

-Automation of unit testing and deployment is done in part using GitHub Actions.
+For the Sample Application, the automation of unit testing, checkstyle and deployment is done in part using GitHub Actions.

 Refer to the [GitHub Actions CI/CD workflow file](../../.github/workflows/test.yml) for a better understanding of the process.